phoebe-project/phoebe2-workshop/schedule.md

 * Time allocated for working on personal data

 ## Friday
-* Talks on Pulsations, Triples, Contacts and Misaligned Binaries
+* Talks on Pulsations, Triples and Contacts
 * Time allocated for working on personal data